-Growing up in Japan, when I go the dessert and snack aisle in the supermarket, there are endless choices to pick from.
-One of my favorite dessert is pudding or flan.
+Growing up in Japan, when I go to the dessert and snack aisle in the supermarket, there are endless choices to pick from.
+One of my favorite desserts is pudding or flan.
 The smooth silky texture topped with a bit of caramel sauce is irresistible.
 Besides the traditional pudding that uses eggs and milk, the Japanese also make pudding out of tofu.
 Today I want to introduce you to this delicious and delicate Tofu Pudding!

 Tofu is a pretty common ingredient in Japan, enjoyed by itself or used in savory and sweet dishes.
 If you haven’t tried tofu dessert, I hope today’s recipe will help you discover a new way to enjoy nutritious tofu!

 What is Tofu Pudding?

 Tofu pudding, or sometimes called Tofu Blancmange, has a silky melt-in-your-mouth texture.
 It’s made with simple ingredients: silken tofu, soy milk, almond extract, and a sweetener such as honey.
 I recommend making a simple fruit sauce to go with the tofu pudding to improve both the visual and the taste of the dish.
 For today’s recipe, I made a delightful strawberry sauce, but feel free to try your own sauce and let me know what works!

 What kind of tofu to use for Tofu Pudding?

 To get the best texture for this dessert, please use silken tofu.
 Silken tofu is undrained, unpressed tofu that contains the highest moisture content of all fresh tofu.
 Silken tofu is available in several consistencies, including “soft”, “light firm” and “firm”, but all silken tofu is more delicate than regular firm tofu.
 For this recipe, I’ve used Mori-Nu silken tofu.